 system.dataset.close.extendlimit = 15552000 # you cannot extend for more than 6 months

 When the template has been created and defined, one has to assign the template where one wants it to have effect in the entity tree.
 It is also possible to set these settings in different templates if so wished for.
-The settings will then be inherited down the tree from where it they were assigned, except if another template or templates happen to override it.
+The settings will then be inherited down the tree from where they were assigned, except if another template or templates happen to override it.

 Please note that even though the settings will be written to the metadata of datasets, when it is being used it will only be read from the templates and not the metadata.
 Also take care that when assigning such templates that they are assigned as being valid for the entitytype “DATASET”.
 Also take care not to enable any of the template-flags, except “NONOVERRIDE” if that is desirable in any situation.
 The reason for not choosing any of the others is because this settings is not supposed to be editable metadata, but taken directly from the templates, so to avoid any issues it is best to not tick any of these flags.